0xdipak/React-My-Notes/README.md

 # My Notes App Build with React

-Hi, everyone this is my responsive react project that will help :
+Hi, everyone this is my  react project that will help :
 - Keeps note
 - Edit notes
 - Delete Notes